Back to Symptoms

 Call 911 or get emergency medical help if your numbness:

-Begins suddenly, particularly if you also have weakness or paralysis, confusion, trouble talking, dizziness, or a sudden, very bad headache.
+Begins suddenly, especially if you also have weakness or paralysis, confusion, trouble talking, dizziness, or a sudden, very bad headache.

 Schedule an office visit if your numbness: